-However, it is worth mentioning that games are a comprehensive medium.
+Games are "multi-directional interactive."
 Especially when compared to written media, which are still the most used in education.
 This means that the results obtained are also comprehensive.
 If the importance of a particular attribute in a game needs to be examined, the results can be made clearer by focusing the sample on that attribute of the game.
 In previous studies, we have chosen "narrative" and "immersion".
 In other words, we created a sample of serious VR games with narrative content.